mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 2. They are challenging to resolve
 3. They are often serious

-Let's look at the each of these issues in turn:
+Let's look at each of these issues in turn.

 ## 3.1.
 JS type errors are easy to create
 JavaScript is missing almost all type controls because it was not originally